 In Paula Hawkins’ novel The Girl on the Train (2015), the protagonist Rachel Watson spies on her husband Tom who has left her for another woman, fueling her alcoholism.

 As the story unfolds, we see Rachel harassing Tom and Anna.
 The tension Hawkins creates through Rachel’s actions brings in rising action.
-We see individual characters reach breaking point due to Rachel’s behaviour.
+Individual characters reach breaking point due to Rachel’s behaviour.

 Through her obsessive spying on Tom and Anna, Rachel starts uncovering unnerving details about the lives of another couple living nearby.
 She’s slowly entangled in additional lives and lies.

 What we can gather about rising action from this example:

 So how do you create captivating rising action of your own?

-1. Create rising actions from characters’ motivations and desires
+1. Create rising action from characters’ motivations

 Tension in your story may come from myriad sources.
-You might pit characters against hostile environments, against antagonists or even against allies (if relationships sour).
+You might pit characters against hostile environments, villains or even former allies (if relationships sour).